JackalJoe/USB-Docs/(4) Tutorials and Guides/rclone.md

 ::: danger
-Please make yourself aware of the Ultraseedbox Fair Usage Policy.
+Please make yourself aware of the Ultra.cc Fair Usage Policy.
 It is very important _not_ to mount your Cloud storage to any of the premade folders, this creates massive instability for both you and everyone else on your server. _Always follow the documentation and create a new folder for mounting_.
 It is _your_ responsibility to ensure usage is within acceptable limits.
 Ignorance is not an excuse.
 :::